Alfresco/docs-alfresco/search-enterprise/latest/index.md

 Alfresco Search Enterprise consists of the following components:

 * Alfresco Content Services 7.3
-* Elasticsearch 7.10.2 (It can be used as a standard managed service or can be installed using default configuration)
+* Elasticsearch 7.10 - 7.17 inclusive (It can be used as a standard managed service or can be installed using default configuration)
 * Alfresco Elasticsearch Connector 3.2

 > **Note:** Elasticsearch 7.10.2 is the last Apache2-licensed version.
 The Elasticsearch connector can also use [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/the-elk-stack/what-is-opensearch/){:target="_blank"}.